 There is a risk of added immunosuppression when XELJANZ is coadministered with potent immunosuppressive drugs (e.g., azathioprine, tacrolimus, cyclosporine).
-Combined use of multiple-dose XELJANZ with potent immunosuppressives has not been studied in rheumatoid arthritis.
+Combined use of multiple-dose XELJANZ with potent immunosuppressants has not been studied in rheumatoid arthritis.
+Use of XELJANZ in combination with biologic DMARDs or potent immunosuppressants such as azathioprine and cyclosporine is not recommended.

-USE IN SPECIFIC POPULATIONS
+USE IN SPECIFIC POPULATIONS 8